KerorinNorthFox/osu-framework-wiki-ja/Breaking-changes.md

 ## `DecoupleableInterpolatingFramedClock` is obsoleted.
 Use `DecouplingClock` instead

-See #6001 for more details on a migration path.
+See [this PR](https://github.com/ppy/osu-framework/pull/6001) for more details on a migration path.

 # [2023.914.0](https://github.com/ppy/osu-framework/releases/tag/2023.914.0)